whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 #### max\_lcs

 Query-level, maximum possible value that the `sum(lcs*user_weight)` expression can take.
 This can be useful for weight boost scaling.
-For instance, (legacy) `MATCHANY` ranker formula uses this factor to _guarantee_ that a full phrase match in _any_ individual field ranks higher than any combination of partial matches in all fields.
+For instance, (legacy) `MATCHANY` ranker formula uses this factor to *guarantee* that a full phrase match in *any* individual field ranks higher than any combination of partial matches in all fields.

 #### query\_word\_count

 Query-level, a number of unique and inclusive keywords in a query.
 “Inclusive” means that it’s additionally adjusted for a number of excluded keywords.
 For example, both `one one one one` and `(one !two)` queries should assign a value of 1 to this factor, because there is just one unique non-excluded keyword.

-### Document-level ranking factors
+### Document-level Ranking Factors

 These are a few factors that “look” at both the query and the (entire) matching document being ranked.
 The most useful among these are several variants of the classic BM-family factors (as in Okapi BM25).

-#### bm15
+#### Bm15

 Document-level, a quick estimate of a classic `BM15(1.2)` value.
 It is computed without keyword occurrence filtering (ie. over all the term postings rather than just the matched ones).
 Also, it ignores the document and fields lengths.

-For example, if you search for an exact phrase like `"foo bar"`, and both `foo` and `bar` keywords occur 10 times each in the document, but the _phrase_ only occurs once, then this `bm15` estimate will still use 10 as TF (Term Frequency) values for both these keywords, ie. account all the term occurrences (postings), instead of “accounting” just 1 actual matching posting.
+For example, if you search for an exact phrase like `"foo bar"`, and both `foo` and `bar` keywords occur 10 times each in the document, but the *phrase* only occurs once, then this `bm15` estimate will still use 10 as TF (Term Frequency) values for both these keywords, ie. account all the term occurrences (postings), instead of “accounting” just 1 actual matching posting.

 So `bm15` uses pre-computed document TFs, rather that computing actual matched TFs on the fly.
 By design, that makes zero difference all when running a simple bag-of-words query against the entire document.
-However, once you start using pretty much _any_ query syntax, the differences become obvious.
+However, once you start using pretty much *any* query syntax, the differences become obvious.

 To discuss one, what if you limit all your searches to a single field with, and the query is `@title foo bar`?
 Should the weights really depend on contents of any other fields, as we clearly intended to limit our searches to titles?
 They should not.
 However, with the `bm15` approximation they will.
 But this really is just a performance vs quality tradeoff.